 However, not all vegetables have similar composition and contribute to weight loss.
 Nutritionists conditionally divide them into root crops and aboveground ones.

 Aerial: These are zucchini, bell peppers, cabbage of various varieties, cucumbers, eggplants, etc. They are mostly always beneficial.
 But you should not get carried away with root crops.
-Potatoes, carrots, beets are good only in reasonable quantities.
+Potatoes, carrots, gastric sleeve cost beets are good only in reasonable quantities.
 Foods also differ in their glycemic index (GI).

 What Does Food’s Gi Mean?